 - Rinse mouth after brushing with salt and soda rinses at least 4 times a day (1 teaspoon salt plus 1 teaspoon baking soda in an 8 ounce glass of water), swish and spit.

 - If you have three liquid stools in one day, start over-the-counter Imodium AD.
-For your first dose take 2 pills, and take one additional pill with every loose stool thereafter.
+For your first dose take 2 pills, then take one additional pill with every loose stool thereafter.
 Take a maximum of 8 pills per day.
 Call the office if diarrhea persists.

 - Drink fluids, 8-10 glasses per day.